zacharysgoldberg/Blackjack/README.md

 ## Future improvements

 Forget password.
-Will not include cloud based Redis database due to pricing restrictions to include RedisJson module.
+Will not include cloud based Redis database due to price restrictions to include RedisJson module.

 ## How to play